 Horse or dog racing events are the result of years of effort by a team of skilled workers from the racing and breeding sector.
 These industry professionals are expected to achieve the highest possible standards of safety and animal welfare across all areas of their work, while also supporting the success of each animal in sport or breeding.
 Reputable workers in this industry are skilled in training, nutrition, and biomechanics to care for dogs or horses actively participating in racing, keeping them physically healthy and preventing injury.
 Expertise is also required to retrain animals and support their welfare as they move into breeding or other environments.
 Knowledge of pedigrees, animal welfare issues, business management, and regulations are needed across the industry to maintain the high standards expected by the public.

-The Racing and Breeding Industry Reference Committee (IRC) covers the following sectors:
+The Racing and Breeding Industry Reference Committee (IRC) covered the following sectors:

 - Equine and greyhound breeding